zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 After registration, it is necessary that a service sends a heartbeat periodically to the Discovery Service to indicate that the service is available.
 When the Discovery Service does not receive a heartbeat, the service instance is deleted from the Discovery Service.

+If the server does not receive a renewal in 90 seconds, it removes the instance from its registry.

 **Note:** We recommend that the interval for the heartbeat is no more than 30 seconds.

 Use the HTTP `PUT` method in the following format to tell the Discovery Service that your service is available: